tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * Article
-* Preprint, Published version
+* Preprint :white_check_mark:
-* Embargo: 6 months for Published version
+* Published version: yes :warning: but only after 6 months embargo
 * Without obtaining further permission parts of the article may only be used under copyright exemption rules (right of quotation)

 #### Re-use before official publication by publisher